 It hardly helped Buckeye’s cause that its case was largely one of ipse dixit.
 The pipeliner’s case could charitably be summarized as “we own the easement, and the trees need to be cut because we say so.”
 Even after being called on it, Buckeye continued to spin, saying the tree roots were dangerous to the pipeline because they said so, and the trees could make lightning strike the pipeline because they said so.
 It’s a bad idea to make outrageous claims that you cannot back up.
-Regardless of your political persuasion, you can look at President Trump’s most recent dust-up with former FBI official Andrew McCabe, pick your prevaricator, and take my point.
+Regardless of your political persuasion, you can look at President Trump’s most recent dust-up with Congress over the January 6th peaceful protest/insurrection, pick your side and take my point.

 The moral: When you’re Goliath going up against David, try a little humility.
 And duck when he fires that stone.

 Pichulo v.
 Buckeye Pipeline Co., 2019 Mich.
 App.
 LEXIS 261 (Ct.App.
 Michigan, Feb.
 14, 2019).
 Bob Pichulo bought property in Mount Morris Township back in 1992.
 Thirty-three years before the sale, the previous owners had granted Buckeye Pipeline an easement to construct and maintain an oil pipeline across the property.